Any 'new drachma' would sink like a stone at first

 But the likely chaotic financial aftermath and public and private sector defaults would almost guarantee that extending to as much as 80 percent, experts say.

-In effect, that means all euro debt or import payments for the government, companies and households would soar at a time when total private and public sector debt is already estimated at three times Greece's roughly $240 billion (154 billion pound) annual GDP.
+In effect, that means all euro debt or import payments for the government, companies and households would soar at a time when total private and public sector debt is already estimated at three times Greece's roughly $240 billion annual GDP.

 "The way you have to look at this is to say it is an FX regime change," JPMorgan's head of FX, commodities and international rates strategy, John Normand, said.